 “If only I had more sleep”

 Whether or not you’re up late perfecting every last detail from the previous day of work, or you’re tossing and turning in bed worrying about everything you need to get done during the following day, it’s vital to get on average 6-8 hours of sleep per night (each individual is different when it comes to the amount of sleep you need, but you will know best).
-Consider tracking your sleep on your smart phone or go old school by recording your sleep with pen and paper.
+Consider tracking your sleep on your smart phone or go old school by recording it with pen and paper.
 When we are overworked, overwhelmed or stressed, our sleep is often one of the first clues that it’s time to slow down.
 It’s also important to track if you start waking up early (really early, like 4-5 am….and without an alarm clock) as early morning wakening can be a symptom of depression.

 “No thank you, I’m not hungry”